Mass shootings in the United States: High gun accessibility

 Annual gun production in the U.S. has increased substantially in the 21st century, after having remained fairly level over preceding decades.
 By 2023, a majority of U.S. states allowed adults to carry concealed guns in public.

 Multiple studies show that where people have easy access to firearms, gun-related deaths tend to be more frequent, including by suicide, homicide and unintentional injuries.

 Total deaths in U.S. mass shootings since 1982—defined as four or more people shot and killed in one incident, excluding the perpetrator, at a public place, excluding gang-related killings.

 After the 2004 expiration of the Federal Assault Weapons Ban, the firearms industry embraced the AR-15's political and cultural significance for marketing.
 Almost every major gunmaker produces its own version, with ~16 million Americans owning at least one.

+Police converge upon the home of the perpetrator of the Camden shootings.
+The firearm used by the perpetrator had been legally purchased.

 Higher accessibility and ownership of guns has been cited as a reason for the U.S.'s high rate of mass shootings.
 The U.S. has the highest per-capita gun ownership in the world with 120.5 firearms per 100 people; the second highest is Yemen with 52.8 firearms per 100 people.

 Researchers have found a reduction in the number of mass shooting related homicides while the Federal Assault Weapons Ban (FAWB) was in place from 1994 to 2004, which had banned certain types of semi-automatic rifles, including AR-15s.
 However, researchers also acknowledged that it was difficult to prove that the ban was the cause of this.
 Conversely, the RAND Corporation published a review in 2023 of five studies researching the effects of the FAWB and state assault weapons bans on the frequency and lethality of mass shootings and found the evidence to be inconclusive, and the review also evaluated two studies researching the effect of high-capacity magazine bans on reducing the frequency and lethality of mass shootings and found the evidence for an effect to be limited.